Minthostachys mollis

-Minthostachys mollis is a medicinal plant restricted to the South American Andes from Peru Venezuela to Bolivia.
+Minthostachys mollis is a medicinal plant restricted to the South American Andes from Peru to Bolivia.
 It is the most variable and widely distributed species of the genus Minthostachys.
-It is known by the common names muña, tipo, tipollo, or poleo.
+Its common name muña comes from Quechua.
+Other local names include tipo, tipollo, poleo.

 Medicinal uses

 In the indigenous medicine traditions of the Andes, the plant is made into tea and used medicinally as a carminative and aphrodisiac.

-Etymology

-Its common name "muña" comes from Quechua.

 Chemical characteristics

 The principal components of essential oil are as follows: